ArianeBeaudin/arianebeaudin.github.io/_posts/2020-09-13-mental-health-fight-for-uncertainty.md

 > articulated in the Heart Sutra: “Form is emptiness; emptiness is
 > form.”

-He introduces the concept of an "apophatic futurism", following the spirit of the *satori* of the Buddist and the "radical hope" of philosopher Jonathan Lear.
+He introduces the concept of an "apophatic futurism", following the spirit of the *satori* of Buddists and the "radical hope" of philosopher Jonathan Lear.

 > Apophatic futurism recognizes that we cannot know how climate change
 > and ecological catastrophe are going to transform our world, how human